inorganik/strokeText.js/README.md

 - Do your work on `strokeText.js`, please follow existing formatting conventions
 - In terminal, `cd` to the `strokeText.js` directory
-- Run `npm install`
+- Run `npm i`
-- Run `gulp` to create the minified strokeText module in the dist folder
+- Run `npm run build` to create the minified strokeText module in the dist folder

 Fiddle: https://jsfiddle.net/cburoure/